Evansville, IN Solar Panels

 With LightReach, there are no investment costs to recoup, loan payments to manage, or maintenance needs to take on.
 As soon as your panels are active, your solar savings are too!

-If upfront cost is a concern, Palmetto’s LightReach lease removes that barrier entirely.
-Evansville homeowners can go solar with no money down for as little as $81/month and start saving from day one.
+If upfront cost is a concern, Palmetto’s LightReach lease removes that barrier entirely — Evansville homeowners can go solar with no money down and start saving from day one, with payments starting as low as $81/month.

-Yes, solar panels can increase your home value in Evansville.
-According to a Zillow study, homes with solar panels sell for an average of 4.1% more than comparable homes without them.
-On a $250,000 home in Evansville, that could mean over $10,000 in added value.
+Yes, solar panels can increase your home’s value in Evansville.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a $250,000 home in Evansville, that could mean roughly $10,000 in added value.

-For many Evansville homeowners, solar is financially worthwhile — especially with a lease option.
-With Palmetto’s LightReach lease, your monthly payment is typically less than your current electricity bill, meaning you can start saving from day one with no upfront investment required.
+For many Evansville homeowners, solar can make strong financial sense — especially with a lease option.
+With Palmetto’s LightReach program, there’s no upfront investment required.
+Your monthly lease payment is typically less than your current Vectren electricity bill, meaning most homeowners start saving from day one.